bilaljmal/docs-tutorial-template/docs/source/technical.rst

 - **Docker Compose**: The project is containerized using Docker Compose, ensuring consistent environments across development, testing, and production.

-  - **Web Service**: The Django application runs in a container named `nomizo_app`, which is built from a custom Dockerfile located in the `project` directory.
+  - **Web Service**: The Django application runs in a container named `zatca_middleware_einvotca_web`, which is built from a custom Dockerfile located in the `project` directory.
 It uses volumes for code and static files, making development and deployment straightforward.

-  - **Database Service**: PostgreSQL runs in a container named `nomizo_db`, with persistent storage handled through Docker volumes.
+  - **Database Service**: PostgreSQL runs in a container named `zatca_middleware_db`, with persistent storage handled through Docker volumes.

 4. Additional Libraries
 -----------------------